-Some of the most recent engagements for Robert Getchell include Bach's Matthäus-Passion with conductor Peter Dijkstra and the Netherlands Bach Society, Mozart's Great Mass in C minor as well as Mozart’s Requiem with conductor Philippe Herreweghe, Damon in the opera Acis and Galatea in the Granada Early Music Festival and a staged production of John Blow's Venus and Adonis at the Grand Théatre de Luxembourg, Paris Opéra Comique, L'Opéra de Lille and le Théatre de Caen.
+Most recent and future engagements for Robert Getchell include the Mozart Requiem with the Chopin Institute Warsaw, J.S.
+Bach’s Matthäus Passion with The Hague Philharmonic Orchestra, as well as with the Philharmonie Zuidnederland, the role of Damon in La Double Coquette, a contemporary revision of Antoine Dauvergne’s opera comique La Coquette Trompée (1753) by Gérard Pesson, touring in Europe, the United States and South America, J.H.
+Schein's Israelsbrünnlein European tour with Collegium Vocale Gent and conductor Philippe Herreweghe, a CD recording for Harmonia Mundi France, Bach's Matthäus-Passion with conductor Peter Dijkstra and the Netherlands Bach Society, Mozart's Great Mass in C minor as well as Mozart’s Requiem with conductor Philippe Herreweghe, Damon in the opera Acis and Galatea in the Granada Early Music Festival, a staged production of John Blow's Venus and Adonis at the Grand Théatre de Luxembourg, Paris Opéra Comique, L'Opéra de Lille and le Théatre de Caen, and various concerts with J.C.
+Malgoire, Skip Sempé, Stephan MacLeod et al.

 Past appearences include a.o. the role of La Furie in Lully’s Isis with Hugo Reyne, Astolphe in Lully’s Roland, Mercure in Lully's Persée, The Chamberlin in Purcell's The Fairy Queen, Eurimaco in Monteverdi’s Il ritorno d’Ulisse in Patria and the title role in Le Clair’s Scylla et Glaucus with Christophe Rousset.
 Other roles include Hyppolyte in Rameau´s Hyppolyte et Aricie, Le Chevalier in Gluck's Armide, Polinice in Sacchini´s Oedipe a Colone and Renaud in Lully’s Armide (the latter two recorded for Naxos).